GarciaInes/Scrum-Mastering/Retro/Antipatterns.md

 * Set scene of problem solvers with a common challenge
 * Spend time BREAKING dependencies, rather than managing them
 * Favour finishing over starting
+* Enable voices to be heard: When some team members do not actively participate in the retrospective, which can hinder the team's ability to identify and address problems.
 * Move to experiements over broad statements
 * Craft time to enable space for actions options generations & selection
 * Start check point on previous action and outcome so far.